 skip to content

-Para classification
+Para Classification

-National Classification is made possible by a team of fully qualified physiotherapists who have been trained in Para Equestrian Classification to uphold integrity and standards within para sport.
+National Classification is made possible by a team of fully qualified Physiotherapists who have been trained in Para Equestrian Classification to uphold integrity and standards within para sport.

 THE CLASSIFICATION SYSTEM